 - 16.1.2 An insurer should consider the sources of different risks and their impacts and assess the relationship between risk exposures.
 By doing so, an insurer can better identify both strengths and weaknesses in governance, control functions and business units.
-The insurer should use and improve risk management policies, techniques and practices and change its organisational structure to make these improvements where necessary.
-The insurer should also assess external risk factors which, if they were to crystallise, could pose a significant threat to its business. - 16.1.3 In assessing the relationship between risk exposures, consideration should be given to correlations between the tails of risk profiles.
-For example, risks that show no strong dependence under normal economic conditions (such as catastrophe risks and market risks) could be more correlated in a stress situation. - 16.1.4 Assessments of risk exposures should consider macroeconomic exposures.
-For example, an insurer should consider interdependencies between guarantees and options embedded in its products, the assets backing those products, financial markets and the real economy. - 16.1.5 Sources of risks may include catastrophes, downgrades from rating agencies or other events that may have an adverse impact on the insurer's financial condition and reputation.
+The insurer should use and improve risk management policies, techniques and practices and change its organisational structure to make these improvements where necessary. - 16.1.3 The insurer should also assess external risk factors which, if they were to crystallise, could pose a significant threat to its business.
+Particular consideration should be given to whether there are any new reasonably foreseeable emerging risks or changes to sources and/or materiality of existing risks (for example, climate-related risks or geopolitical trends). - 16.1.4 In assessing the relationship between risk exposures, consideration should be given to correlations between the tails of risk profiles.
+For example, risks that show no strong dependence under normal economic conditions (such as catastrophe risks and market risks) could be more correlated in a stress situation. - 16.1.5 Assessments of risk exposures should consider macroeconomic exposures.
+For example, an insurer should consider interdependencies between guarantees and options embedded in its products, the assets backing those products, financial markets and the real economy. - 16.1.6 Sources of risks may include natural or other catastrophes, downgrades from rating agencies or other events that may have an adverse impact on the insurer's financial condition and reputation.
 These events can result, for example, in an unexpected level of claims, collateral calls or policyholder terminations and may lead to serious liquidity issues.
 The ERM framework should adequately address the insurer's options for responding to such events.